Do Analyst Upgrades Actually Move Stock Prices? We Measured 66,741 of Them

 Method

 Each analyst upgrade or downgrade is treated as a separate event.
-We don't aggregate to consensus, we measure each firm's individual revision.
+We don't aggregate to consensus.
+We measure each firm's individual revision.

 What counts as an upgrade: The action column in FMP's stock_grade table is 'upgrade'.
 This captures grade changes like Hold→Buy, Sell→Buy, Neutral→Overweight.